avnes/odin-services/README.md

-# k0s-services
+# odin-services

 My implementation of the terraform-flux repository.

 State is being saved to <https://app.terraform.io/>

-Remember to edit k0s-services workspace on <https://app.terraform.io/> and set Execution Mode = Local.
+Remember to edit odin-services workspace on <https://app.terraform.io/> and set Execution Mode = Local.

 ## Usage